 Prior to his current position, he had several roles in financial services and in the retail industry.

 This unique mix of multi-year experiences in Finance, Strategy, and Marketing within Financial Services and Retail, has given Rik a holistic view of today’s challenging financial services market.

 At the same time, he has this hands-on approach that allows him to tackle critical challenges and put dilemmas into the right context.

 His passion for Open Banking resulted in the Open Banking Interviews, a series of interviews with bankers worldwide that started in June 2019.

-These personal interviews provided a more personal and tangible story on Open Banking, from the perspective from banks.
+These personal interviews provided a more personal and tangible story of Open Banking, from the perspective of bank.